This fund is part of English PEN’s Writers in Translation programme

 If applications do not contain the information we need, in the required format, we will return the application with a note outlining why we have been unable to accept

-The next submission period will open in April 2014.
+PEN Translates is now closed for submissions.
+The next submission period will open in October 2014.

 Application Form and Guidance